sadeli413/Pasta_Bot/README.md

 - Pasta_Bot is not licensed, but that's subject to change.

 - This is a hobby project to improve my coding skills.
-If you see terrible code or bugs in Pasta_Bot, please let me know.
+If you see terrible code or bugs in Pasta_Bot, please let me know on the [Pasta_Bot server](https://discord.gg/KhRBjpT).

 - I know, I know.
 I should implement cogs.
 When I find more time, I'll do that.
 It *does* seem like it would make the bot more organized.

 Thank you for using Pasta_Bot.

-\- by Thad Shinno (Sadeli)
+\- by Sadeli